fierro-matias/stochastic-analysis-of-waste-characterization/README.md

 2. Verify the context and methodology of the reported values.
 3. Properly cite the original literature when reusing individual measurements.

-Users of this repository should cite both the original literature sources listed in `references_index.csv` and the repository itself when using the compiled dataset or derived probability distributions.
+Users of this repository should cite both the original literature sources listed in `references_index.csv` and the Zenodo record of this repository when using the compiled dataset or derived probability distributions.

 ---